People ask us many questions about tattoos each week. The most popular question is nice and simple: “will it hurt?”

 Next you need to focus on finding some good tattoo inks.
 As we mentioned earlier, avoid Chinese inks, homemade inks (for now), and anything you can’t trace back to a reliable source.

-These are of course the machines you’ll use to create a tattoo.
-The modern machines tend to use electromagnetic coils, and they will move the armature bar down and up depending on the situation, although many, if not most, artist are switching over to rotary machines it’s still important to learn the basics on a simple coil machine.
+Modern tattoo machines tend to use electromagnetic coils which move the armature bar down.
+Although many, if not most, artist are switching over to rotary machines it’s still important to learn the basics on a simple coil machine.
 This includes knowing how to assemble and repair things like broken springs, grounding, tuning, etc.

 Some different variations on the tattoo machine include:

-- Coil machines are the oldest ones out there.
+Coil machines are the oldest ones out there.
 Originally created from a door bell mechanism, little has changed in the basic design since the early 1900’s.
-Coil machines have between 6 and 10 wrraps around a two (although sometimes 2) coils.
+Coil machines have between 6 and 10 wraps around two separate coils.
 When these coils are energized they attract the armature bar down, driving the attached needles down, and into the skin.
 I’ll post pictures soon to further illustrate this, and we go over it in depth on the inside.

 Tattoo Needle Types